 Of course, since the McDonaldland Playground was missing a slide, they kindly threw Crook a bone.
 If avoiding the child Mcvomit at the bottom wasn’t taxing enough, battling the derelicts walking up the slide the wrong way was nothing short of the final battle in 300.

+Look at his face.
+That tells you everything you need to know about this thing.
 Raise your hand if you’d have rather walked the plank into a sea of blood-thirsty sharks instead.

 CHAPTER VI: “I BELIEVE I CAN FRY”

 There’s a point when it’s painfully clear you’re just flat out of original ideas.